twitter icon youtube icon instagram icon

 The total project cost is $48 million.
 The construction of Zink Dam and Zink Lake was approved by Tulsa voters through the Vision Tulsa sales tax package.

-The new dam will have significant structural changes that include added gates, a stairstep design and work to remove a dangerous undertow.
+The new dam will have significant structural changes that include added gates, a stairstep design and work to reduce a dangerous undertow.
 The pool depth will be increased to 10 feet.
-The project also will include a 1,050-foot-long recreational flume along the east bank of the river south of the new pedestrian bridge.
-The flume will have seven drops or pools where visitors can access the water.
+The project also will include a 1,050-foot-long recreational Tulsa Wave Park along the east bank of the river south of the new pedestrian bridge.
+The Tulsa Wave Park will have seven drops or pools where visitors can access the water.
 Another important part of this project is stabilization of the east bank of the Arkansas River near Gathering Place.
 Ultimately, Zink Dam will provide the infrastructure for the creation of Zink Lake, which will be approximately 2.5 miles long.

 Unlike the old Zink Dam which had limited access to the waterfront, the new Zink Dam will provide visitors the opportunity to be right next to the water in Zink Lake.
 There will be designed plazas and walkways so people using River Parks trails can easily access those amenities.

-Before Zink Lake opens, the City of Tulsa will release a regular testing protocol and reporting methodology in coordination with the Oklahoma Department of Environmental Quality (ODEQ).
-This protocol and methodology will be used to develop a stormwater quality plan for the lake.
+The City of Tulsa has released a water quality dashboard in coordination with its third party contractors, AquaStrategies and A&M Engineering.
+Testing protocols and methodologies are being used to develop a stormwater quality plan for the lake.
 Visitors can use these findings to make decisions about their participation in water activities.

-Water testing already occurs in the Arkansas River as part of the City’s stormwater quality permit through sampling.
+Outside of the testing of Zink Lake, other water testing already occurs in the Arkansas River as part of the City’s stormwater quality permit through sampling.
 Sampling takes place at the point the water enters Tulsa near 81st West Avenue in West Tulsa and near Harmony Bridge (Bixby Bridge).
 Samples are conducted monthly and measure bacteria, as well as other parameters, at a specific point in the river at a specific point in time.
-While sampling has its place in helping determine water quality during certain points of time in certain areas, the specific sampling happening right now does not give officials an idea of the water quality near Zink Lake.
-For this reason, the City is working with ODEQ to develop a monitoring program that will provide water quality information for Zink Lake and will work to make that information publicly accessible.

 Water sampling results in the Arkansas River have met and exceeded State water quality standards.
 Bacteria levels seen are consistent with statewide assessments on other water bodies.